Kansas State University is an equal opportunity employer and actively seeks diversity among its employees.

 Welcome to Kansas State University's Office of Institutional Equity and Compliance.
 As outlined in OIE's vision statement, this office serves as a vital resource and leader in promoting and furthering the university's commitment to diversity and equal opportunity for all members of its community.

 The Office of Institutional Equity staff consists of a Director/Title IX Coordinator, Sr. Investigator, Investigator, and an Administrative Officer.
 The director serves as a liaison between OIE and certain academic and administrative units.
 However, in the absence of a the director, the other staff members will be available.
 Each one can provide guidance, interpret policies and procedures, meet with search committees, collaborate with you to resolve complaints, and many other things.
 The Investigators conduct investigations of possible violations of the university's anti-discrimination policy, develop relevant training materials, and deliver training to the campus community.

 Title IX Coordinator and Director of OIE

-Travis is responsible for administering and monitoring the university's Title IX program as well as the overall nondiscrimination program.
-In this capacity, Travis oversees the investigation of all discrimination complaints (including concerns related to Title VI, Title VII, Title IX, ADA/AA, and all other federal/state nondiscrimination statutes).
+Scott is responsible for administering and monitoring the university's Title IX program as well as the overall nondiscrimination program.
+In this capacity, Scott oversees the investigation of all discrimination complaints (including concerns related to Title VI, Title VII, Title IX, ADA/AA, and all other federal/state nondiscrimination statutes).